oleggromov/oxypogon/README.md

 ## TODO

 features:
+- complete the tags functionality, especially in-menu display which was removed when switching to lists config instead of a separate menu config
 - add RSS support
 - make possible pagination for lists
 - enable inserting dynamic parts into `pieces`